shikijs/shiki/README.md

 import nord from 'shikiji/themes/nord.mjs'

 const shiki = await getHighlighterCore({
+  themes: [
-  // instead of strings, you need to pass the imported module
+    // instead of strings, you need to pass the imported module nord,
-  themes: [nord],
+    // or a dynamic import if you want to do chunk splitting import('shikiji/themes/vitesse-light.mjs')
+  ],
   langs: [
-    // Or a getter if you want to do chunk splitting import('shikiji/langs/javascript.mjs')
+    import('shikiji/langs/javascript.mjs'),
+    // shikiji will try to interop the module with the default export () => import('shikiji/langs/css.mjs'),
+    // or a getter that returns custom grammar async () => JSON.parse(await fs.readFile('my-grammar.json', 'utf-8'))
   ],
   loadWasm: getWasmInlined
 })

-// optionally, load themes and languages after creation await shiki.loadTheme(() => import('shikiji/themes/vitesse-light.mjs'))
+// optionally, load themes and languages after creation await shiki.loadTheme(import('shikiji/themes/vitesse-light.mjs'))

 const code = shiki.codeToHtml('const a = 1', { lang: 'javascript' })
 ```